jonathanpoelen/colout/README.md

-# Colout -- Add colors to a text stream in your terminal
+# Colout -- Colorize text stream in your terminal

 Inspired by http://nojhan.github.com/colout/